 Fortunately, this can be easily countered by doing two things, 1) applying minimalism and 2) performing lean experiments.

 By living minimalistic, you will remove the ballast in your life, whether we talk about living conditions, social media or finances.
 A nice side effect of minimalism is that it will make your systems and networks easier to handle.
 You will avoid a lot of artificial complexity in your life.

 When I mean experiments, I am not talking about some crazy laboratory experiments in your basement.
 No, I am talking about constantly implementing new ideas and projects, learning useful new skills and expanding your knowledge.
-In the worst case, you will learn something new about life.
-And in the best case, you will hit a home run.
-Even giants like Airbnb or Google have started as innocent small side projects.

 Thus, think of yourself as a fisher, who keeps throwing out little baits until he catches a big fish, while, at the same time, being completely satisfied with just fishing itself.